-CATEGORY 8-7 6-5 4-3 2-1 VERBAL PRESENTATION Speaks clearly with Speaks clearly with Speaks clearly with Often mumbles or cannot appropriate volume and appropriate volume all the appropriate volume most of be understood or lacks enthusiasm and maintains time occasionally lacks the time but enthusiasm enthusiasm or does not eye contact all or most of enthusiasm or occasionally seems somewhat faked and maintain eye contact. the time. does not maintain eye only sometimes establishes contact. eye contact.
+CATEGORY 8-7 6-5 4-3 2-1 VERBAL PRESENTATION Speaks clearly with appropriate volume and enthusiasm and maintains eye contact all or most of the time.
+Speaks clearly with appropriate volume all the time occasionally lacks enthusiasm or occasionally does not maintain eye contact.
+Speaks clearly with appropriate volume most of the time but enthusiasm seems somewhat faked and only sometimes establishes eye contact.
+Often mumbles or cannot be understood or lacks enthusiasm or does not maintain eye contact.
 WORKS WELL WITH GROUP Worked well as a team.
-Average camaraderie was Had difficulty working as a Inability to work as a team Strived to do well on a displayed as a team.
-One team.
-Did not show full was clearly evident.
-Quality consistent basis, excellent person was clearly in potential of the team. of work was questionable. quality of work. charge.
+Strived to do well on a consistent basis, excellent quality of work.
+Average camaraderie was displayed as a team.
+One person was clearly in charge.
 Generally conscientious regarding quality of work.
-HANDOUT ( OR COPY OF Excellent knowledge of Average knowledge of Had some knowledge of Had no knowledge of exams POWEPOINT) exams with excellent exams with average exams or gave partial or did not explain what was explanation of contents. explanation of contents. explanation of what was on on handout .
+Had difficulty working as a team.
+Did not show full potential of the team.
+Inability to work as a team was clearly evident.
+Quality of work was questionable.
+HANDOUT ( OR COPY OF POWEPOINT) Excellent knowledge of exams with excellent explanation of contents.
 Clear layout.
-Grammar and Layout somewhat clear. exam.
-Layout difficult to spelling correct.
-Grammar and spelling follow.
-Grammatical and/or IMAGES Biotune of a new occurto mostly correct.
-Picture of x-ray somewhat spelling errors.
-Picture of x-ray not easily No picture of x-ray or IMAGES Picture of x-ray easy to identify, labeled if easy to identify.
-Content identifiable.
-Content cited picture of x-ray incorrect or appropriate.
-Content cited cited with 1-2 mistakes. with 3-4 mistakes. not cited. correctly. theu with 1-2 mistakes. with 5-4 mistakes. not cucu.
-CONSTRUCTIVE CRITICISM Responded well to giving Average response to giving Difficulty in giving or Argumentative at times, did tonormourive anriaom and receiving criticism to and or receiving receiving constructive not receive or give peers.
-Listened to, shared constructive criticism, criticism, was hesitant to constructive criticism to willingly and supported the usually listened to and listen to, share with and peers.
-Did not listen to, efforts of the students. shared with and supported support the efforts of the share with and support the the efforts of the students. students. efforts of the students.
-CLASS INTERACTION Interacts well with the Interaction with class was Needed to improve on class Interaction and class, excellent acceptable but interactions and communication was not communication.
-Used communication communication.
-Went over accomplished.
-Was much allotted amount of time. improvement was needed. or under on allotted time shorter or longer than Went over or under on slightly. allotted time. allotted time slightly.
-QUIZ AND APPROPRIATE Appropriate grading of Grading of quizzes was Improvement of grading of No quiz, or inappropriate GRADING quizzes was accomplished acceptable with 2-4 quizzes needed 4-6 grading of the quizzes 7 or with less than 2 mistakes mistakes noted mistakes noted mistakes noted noted.
+Grammar and spelling correct.
+Average knowledge of exams with average explanation of contents.
+Layout somewhat clear.
+Grammar and spelling mostly correct.
+Had some knowledge of exams or gave partial explanation of what was on exam.
+Layout difficult to follow.
+Grammatical and/or spelling errors.
+Had no knowledge of exams or did not explain what was on hando p t.
+IMAGES Picture of x-ray easy to identify, labeled if appropriate.
+Content cited correctly.
+Picture of x-ray somewhat easy to identify.
+Content cited with 1-2 mistakes.
+Picture of x-ray not easily identifiable.
+Content cited with 3-4 mistakes.
+No picture of x-ray or picture of x-ray incorrect or not cited.
+CONSTRUCTIVE CRITICISM Responded well to giving and receiving criticism to peers.
+Listened to, shared willingly and supported the efforts of the students.
+Average response to giving and or receiving constructive criticism, usually listened to and shared with and supported the efforts of the students.
+Difficulty in giving or receiving constructive criticism, was hesitant to listen to, share with and support the efforts of the students.
+Argumentative at times, did not receive or give constructive criticism to peers.
+Did not listen to, share with and support the efforts of the students.
+CLASS INTERACTION Interacts well with the class, excellent communication.
+Used allotted amount of time.
+Interaction with class was acceptable but communication improvement was needed.
+Went over or under on allotted time slightly.
+Needed to improve on class interactions and communication.
+Went over or under on allotted time slightly.
+Interaction and communication was not accomplished.
+Was much shorter or longer than allotted time.
+QUIZ AND APPROPRIATE GRADING Appropriate grading of quizzes was accomplished with less than 2 mistakes noted.
+Grading of quizzes was acceptable with 2-4 mistakes noted Improvement of grading of quizzes needed 4-6 mistakes noted No quiz, or inappropriate grading of the quizzes 7 or mistakes noted